 Students visiting this page who are already studying in Swansea and who will qualify in or before summer 2024 will continue to use the old syllabus.
-Students joining us from September 2020 will be using the new syllabus and the contents of this are at the bottom of this page.
+Anyone looking to qualify in 2024/25 will also need to review the MLA list.

 Click on the links below to jump to the relevant section on this page for your needs.